mjhoffmeister/evg-blob-trigger-private/README.md

 # Event Grid Blob Trigger with Private Endpoints

-This repository demonstrates a production-ready, secure Azure Event Grid system that processes blob storage events using Azure Functions with complete network isolation.
+This repository demonstrates a secure Azure Event Grid system that processes blob storage events using Azure Functions with complete network isolation.
 The architecture is designed for private, enterprise-grade deployments with a public testing mode available for initial validation.

 ## 🏗️ Architecture Overview